The Best Bars & Pubs in Newcastle With Outdoor Terraces

 Pleased to Meet You

-Out the back of Pleased to Meet You on High Bridge Street, you’ll find an outdoor but partially covered terrace decorated more like a private yard or a greenhouse.
-There’s tables and high benches surrounded by plants and it’s often forgot about.
+Out the back of Pleased to Meet You on High Bridge Street, you’ll find an outdoor space that was revamped a year or so ago.
+It’s got under cover tables, little sheds and space for standing.
 If you can get a table its sheltered and very pleasant to spend a summer evening with one of the many gins on offer.